 The Revision Guide and Workbook provided by the exam board are recommended for revision.
-These are available from school at a reduced cost of £3 each.
+These are available from school at a reduced cost of £3.50 each.

 A scientific calculator is also essential for successful study of mathematics and pupils must be very familiar with the workings of their own calculator.
+Maths Packs are available for £10 including calculator and geometry set.